mjordan/riprap/README.md

 ## Overview

 A fixity-auditing microservice that addresses https://github.com/Islandora-CLAW/CLAW/issues/847.
 Developed as a successfor to Islandora 7.x's [Checksum Checker](https://github.com/Islandora/islandora_checksum_checker) module, it is intended primarily to be used with repositories compliant with the [Fedora API Specification](https://fedora.info/spec/), but can be used to provide fixity validation for other repositories as well (e.g., an [OCFL](https://ocfl.io/) repository).
+In fact, Riprap ships with sample plugins that allow it to monitor the fixity of files on a standard attached filesystem and call `sha1sum` to get their current digests.

-It periodcally requests fixity digests for resources from a repository and compares the digest with a previously request digest.
+Riprap periodcally requests fixity digests for resources from a repository and compares the digest with a previously request digest.
 It then persists the outocome of that comparison so the process can be repeated again.
 Riprap also provides a REST interface so that external applications (in Islandora's case, Drupal) can retrieve fixity checking event data for use in reports, etc.

 ![Overview](docs/images/overview.png)